seanbaxter/DirectXShaderCompiler/tools/clang/docs/LibTooling.rst

 When you check out and build clang, clang-check is already built and available to you in bin/clang-check inside your build directory.

-You can run clang-check on a file in the llvm repository by specifying all the needed parameters after a "``--``" separator:
+You can run clang-check on a file in the llvm37 repository by specifying all the needed parameters after a "``--``" separator:

 .. code-block:: bash

-  $ cd /path/to/source/llvm
+  $ cd /path/to/source/llvm37
-  $ export BD=/path/to/build/llvm
+  $ export BD=/path/to/build/llvm37
   $ $BD/bin/clang-check tools/clang/tools/clang-check/ClangCheck.cpp -- \
         clang++ -D__STDC_CONSTANT_MACROS -D__STDC_LIMIT_MACROS \
         -Itools/clang/include -I$BD/include -Iinclude \